olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 ### Figuring out storage
 The credentials are stored in a config file, so we need to put the file somewhere our function can access.

-Functions can use /tmp space up to 500MB.
-That would be more than enough space for us, but /tmp may get emptied by AWS between function runs.
+Functions can use /tmp space up to 512MB.
+That would be more than enough space for us, but /tmp is ephemeral, meaning that it may get emptied by AWS between function runs.
 We need something persistent.

 Another option would be to host a file outside of AWS, like on GitHub.
 However, the file is senstitive, because it contains credentials for the IRCC account, so at least it should be stored in a private repository, not a public one!
 I believe that code hosting site is not an appropriate place for credentials, so I want to place the file somewhere in AWS.